 Focus 2021: NEW TEAMS

 Screenrights’ 2021 Cultural Fund closed for applications at 5pm AEST, Wednesday 28 April.
-The successful recipients will be announced in August.
-The 2021 focus is New Teams.
+The successful recipients were announced on 11 August.
+The 2021 focus was New Teams.

 The Screenrights Cultural Fund is not a development or production fund.
 For development or production funding opportunities, we suggest checking out your regional screen or arts funding bodies.